Generic Name: methylphenidate (oral) (METH il FEN i date)

 You should not use Ritalin if you have glaucoma, tics or Tourette's syndrome, or severe anxiety, tension, or agitation.

 Do not use Ritalin if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Before taking this medicine

 Do not use Ritalin if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-You should not use Ritalin if you are allergic to methylphenidate, or if you have:
+You may not be able to use Ritalin if you are allergic to methylphenidate, or if you have:

 a personal or family history of tics (muscle twitches) or Tourette's syndrome; or